When Moody’s released its Global Coronavirus Heat Map, apparel was red hot.

 Think about timing (but spare a thought for suppliers)

 Is spring canceled?
 Is summer?
-These questions haunt operation and buying teams.
-These questions haunt operation and buying teams for highly seasonal apparel brands.
+These questions haunt operations and buying teams for highly seasonal apparel brands.
 The answers though cannot be painted with such a broad brush.

 Early spring merchandise likely landed before Lunar New Year, according to Jon Gold, vice president for supply chain and customs policy at the National Retail Federation.
 Late spring and early summer merchandise, along with planned replenishments, has likely just arrived, is on the water or about to arrive.
 And late summer and back-to-school merchandise is in production now.